opiter09/FF1-FFC-Chunk-Manager/README.md

 	Note: FF1's text/japanese, and possibly other files, has the special property that the lengths of its chunks must all be multiples of 4.
 If this condition applies, please add/remove 00's at the end as needed.
-Furthermore, if the text would be a multiple of 4 by itself in such a case, include 4 00's at the end instead of none.
+Furthermore, if the text would be a multiple of 4 by itself in such a case, include four 00's at the end instead of none.

 05. Download Fossil Fighters Tool, which can be found at https://github.com/jianmingyong/Fossil-Fighters-Tool/releases.
 Unzip it, and place the file from step 4 in the same folder as "fftool.exe".
 Also place the file from this repo named "compress.bat"